jlordiales/jlordiales.github.io/_drafts/docker-consul.md

 Note here that instead of passing the `-bootstrap` flag we are passing a `-bootstrap-expect 3` flag, which tells Consul that it should wait until 3 servers join to actually start the cluster.
-In order to join the 2 remaining nodes, we will need the IP of the first one (the only node we know of so far).
+In order to join the cluster a node only needs to know the location of 1 node that is already part of it.
+So to join the second node we will need the IP of the first one (the only node we know of so far).
 We can get this IP using `docker inspect` and looking for the `IPAddress` field.
 Or you can just export that to an environment variable with:

 {% highlight bash %}
 {% raw  %}